View of Rovinj Croatia

 Roman Amphitheater, Pula Croatia

-It is well known for the Roman amphitheatre dating back to 27BC, one of the best-preserved arenas you will see.
+It is well known for the Roman amphitheatre, which dates back to 27 BC and is one of the best-preserved Arenas in the world.

-Make sure you take an evening stroll to the arena as it’s very enchanting for sunset.
-Especially if you book a concert.
+Make sure you take an evening stroll to the arena as it’s very enchanting for sunset, especially if you book a concert.

 Highlights of Pula Walking Path